RETURN TO WORK AND VOCATIONAL REHABILITATION PROGRAMS PLAN 2 & 3

 5.10.06 – VOCATIONAL REHABILITATION PROGRAM ELIGIBILITY

-(1) The Member has fully participated in an assessment as provided in these Rules; and
+(1) the Member has fully participated in a Vocational Assessment as provided in these Administrative Rules; and

-(2) Vocational Rehabilitation services and associated costs are reasonably expected to reduce overall disability benefits that would likely be incurred until the Member’s Disability Retirement date.
+(2) vocational Rehabilitation services and associated costs are reasonably expected to reduce overall disability benefits that would likely be incurred until the Member reaches Disability Retirement Age.

 5.10.07– VOCATIONAL REHABILITATION PLAN

-(A) A Member who is determined eligible for Vocational Rehabilitation services, along with a Vocational Rehabilitation specialist, will develop a specifically achievable Vocational Rehabilitation plan.
+(A) A Member who is determined to be eligible for Vocational Rehabilitation services, along with a Vocational Rehabilitation specialist, will develop a specifically achievable Vocational Rehabilitation plan.